JpcPrazeres/ICIP2026-GSC-AIPfQA/README.md

-This repository contains the dataset, experimental assets, and results associated with a **subjective quality assessment study** developed in the context of an **ICIP 2026 Grand Challenge**, focusing on **Gaussian Splatting Content (GSC)** and **Adaptive / In-Point Feature Quality Assessment (AIPfQA)**.
+This repository contains the dataset, experimental assets, and results associated a **subjective quality assessment** **Gaussian Splatting Coding**

-The repository aggregates all materials required to understand, reproduce, and analyze the subjective evaluation experiments conducted in this work.
+The repository aggregates all materials required to reproduce, and analyze the subjective quality evaluation conducted in this work.

 ---